cbernt/GreenDanubeCloud_InDectSys/README.md

     - External target script -> file download,
     - CSS (style) detection for hidden content (size, zero, ….)
     - Cookie access (???
 Which script accesses the cookie, may be hard the injected code is allowed to execute inside the browser’s domain sandbox)

+## Install

+As a general guide line fully the installation instructions the README of the subdirectories or contained in the relevante rar files.
+Further instructions can be found in the documentation files in the https://github.com/cbernt/GreenDanubeCloud_InDectSys/tree/master/Green%20Danube folder.

+## Content

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]